General Concepts

 Selected Rows

 All main views except for the Form View allow to select or deselect rows with the mouse.
 The row selection is shared among all views.
 Thus, when you change the row selection in one view, the selection in all other views is updated simultaniously.
-The number of (visible) selected rows is always displayed in the status area.
+The number of (visible) selected rows, which are a subset of the visible rows, is always displayed in the status area.
+Invisible rows can be selected as well, but these dare not included in the number of selected rows shown in the Status Area.
+If selected rows get hidden by changed filter criteria or by an axis slider, then they remember their selection status until they get visible again.

 Reference Row